North Head Walk in Manly (Map and Highlights)

 Views from the Shelly Headland

-The track continues southbound, but if you have the time, you can make a detour and turn left to explore the headland a bit more via a short walking trail.
+The track continues southbound, but if you have the time, you can do a detour and turn left to explore the headland a bit more via a short walking trail.

 Otherwise, keep following the path southbound towards North Head.
 This path now slowly evolves into a bushwalk with a few steep parts.